Benefits of RFID in Retailing

 RFID enables faster product launches by providing real time end-to-end visibility in the retail network and actionable information at various key stages along the launch continuum.
 This helps firms achieve product availability, effectively coordinate marketing plans and manage repeat demand, even when the SKU (Stock Keeping Unit) off-take is different from the plans in different stores and channels.

 Industry studies estimate that 30% of out-of-stock situations in retail occur at the store shelf itself, even though the product is available somewhere else within the store.
 This kind of a situation occurs because store personnel do not know where the additional stock is located.
 The problem can be readily addressed by RFID at both supplier and retailer locations by improving the ability to identify and locate products in a warehouse.
+Lost sales in the retail industry due to stock-outs are estimated at $60 bn annually.
+In addition to lost revenue, the availability of products that meet the customer's needs and wants is an important determinant of customer satisfaction and loyalty.
+As explained below, RFID has the potential to address these supply chain inefficiencies and significantly reduce stock-outs.

 · RFID systems can reduce human error and better match outbound merchandise against the purchase order.
 For instance, if the wrong number of cases were loaded at the distribution center, RFID readers would scan the case tags, and enterprise systems would compare the pallet information against the purchase order and alert the personnel loading the cases.